supriyasinhaa/MTC_ImageSolution/README.md

 # MTC_ImageSolution
-In this repository, it has been showed how one can upload or update picture and display it separately
+In this repository, it has been showed how one can upload or update picture and display it separately.
+Database name is displayupload
+Table name is imgupload